Sunil Tatkare: Political career

 Tatkare began his political journey in 1984 by joining the Indian National Congress.
 In 1985, he contested his first election from the Mangaon constituency for the Maharashtra Legislative Assembly but lost.
 In the 1990 elections, he was denied a party ticket, temporarily halting his electoral run.
 However, he gained ground politically when he served as the President of the Raigad Zilla Parishad from 1992 to 1995.

 In 1995, he was elected to the Maharashtra Legislative Assembly from the Mangaon constituency and went on to represent it for three consecutive terms until 2009.
-During this period, he became a senior figure in the newly formed Nationalist Congress Party (NCP) and held several key ministerial positions in the Maharashtra state government.
+During this period, he became a senior figure in the newly formed Nationalist Congress Party and held several key ministerial positions in the Maharashtra state government.
 He served as the Minister of Food and Civil Supplies from 2004 to 2008, was appointed Energy Minister in 2008, and became the Finance Minister in 2009.
 In 2010, he was given charge of the crucial Water Resources portfolio, a position he held until 2014.

 In 2009, following the delimitation of constituencies, Tatkare contested and won from the newly formed Shrivardhan constituency, serving as its MLA until 2014.
 In the same year, he contested the Raigad Lok Sabha seat in the 2014 general elections, but was defeated by Shiv Sena leader and sitting MP Anant Geete.

-Following this setback, he was elected to the Maharashtra Legislative Council and served as a Member of the Legislative Council (MLC) from 2014 to 2018.
+Following this setback, he was elected to the Maharashtra Legislative Council and served as a Member of the Legislative Council from 2014 to 2018.
 In the 2019 general elections, he was elected as the Member of Parliament for Raigad in the Lok Sabha and retained the seat in the 2024 elections.
-On 3 July 2023, he was appointed State President of the Nationalist Congress Party (Ajit Pawar faction) in Maharashtra, further solidifying his stature as a key political figure in the state.
+On 3 July 2023, following the split in the NCP, he was appointed State President of the Nationalist Congress Party (Ajit Pawar faction) in Maharashtra.